 An item of equipment is derecognized upon disposal or replacement.
-Any gains or loss arising on recognition of the asset (calculated as the difference between the net proceeds of disposition and the carrying amount of the asset) is included on the Consolidated Statements of Loss and Comprehensive Loss when the asset is derecognized.
+Any gains or loss arising on recognition of the asset (calculated as the difference between the net proceeds of disposition and the carrying amount of the asset) are included on the Consolidated Statements of Loss and Comprehensive Loss when the asset is derecognized.

-(e) Impairment of Long-Lived Assets
+(d) Impairment of Long-Lived Assets

-Impairment tests for non-current assets are performed when there is an indication of impairment.
+Impairment tests for non-current assets or cash-generating unit ("CGU") are performed when there is an indication of impairment.
 At each reporting date, an assessment is made to determine whether there are any indications of impairment.
-If any indication of impairment exists, an estimate of the non-current asset's recoverable amount is calculated.
-The recoverable amount is determined at the higher of fair value less costs of disposal and the asset's value in use.
-If the carrying value of a non-current asset exceeds its recoverable amount, the asset is impaired and an impairment loss is charged to profit and loss so as to reduce the carrying amount of the non-current asset to its recoverable amount.
+If any indication of impairment exists, an estimate of the non-current asset or CGU's recoverable amount is calculated.
+The recoverable amount is determined at the higher of fair value less costs of disposal and value in use.
+If the carrying value of a non-current asset or CGU exceeds its recoverable amount, the asset or CGU is impaired and an impairment loss is charged to profit and loss so as to reduce the carrying amount of the non-current asset to its recoverable amount.
+Management has assessed its exploration and evaluation assets as one CGU, being the Soledad Project, which comprises of the Condor Option, Aija Project and Barrick Option (Note 5).

-(f) Value-Added Tax Receivable
+(e) Value-Added Tax Receivable